H. R. 1771

 No additional amounts are authorized to be appropriated to the Department of State to carry out consultations under this subsection.

-The Secretary of State, acting through the Special Envoy on North Korean Human Rights Issues, shall submit to Congress, as part of each report required under section 107(d) of the North Korean Human Rights Act of 2004 (22 U.S.C.
-7817(d)), a report on consultations described in subsection (b) conducted during the year preceding the submission of each report required under such section 107(d).
+The Secretary of State, acting through the Special Envoy on North Korean Human Rights Issues, shall include in each report required under section 107(d) of the North Korean Human Rights Act of 2004 (22 U.S.C.
+7817(d)), a description of the consultations described in subsection (b) conducted during the year preceding the submission of each report required under such section 107(d).